WRAPUP 2-Olympics-Another record on track, Belarus sprinter heads for Poland | Sports-Games

 Saunders had crossed her arms in an "X" over her head on the podium on Sunday, a gesture she has said represented "the intersection of where all people who are oppressed meet".
 She said she hoped to inspire fellow LGBT and Black people, and those struggling with mental health.
 BILES LEAVES HER MARK

-In Enoshima south of Tokyo, Matthew Belcher became Australia's most successful Olympic sailor of all time as he and teammate Will Ryan of Australia stormed to gold in the men's 470 sailing class, while Britain's Hannah Mills and Eilidh McIntyre won the women's competition to close the regatta.
-In the pool, Ana Marcela Cunha of Brazil won gold in the women's 10km marathon swimming race, edging out the pack, including 2016 Rio winner Sharon van Rouwendaal of the Netherlands.
+In Enoshima south of Tokyo, Matthew Belcher became Australia's most successful Olympic sailor of all time as he and team mate Will Ryan of Australia stormed to gold in the men's 470 sailing class, while Britain's Hannah Mills and Eilidh McIntyre won the women's competition to close the regatta.
+At Odaiba Marine Park in Tokyo Bay, Ana Marcela Cunha of Brazil won gold in the women's 10km marathon swimming race, edging out the pack, including 2016 Rio winner Sharon van Rouwendaal of the Netherlands.

-"I didn't plan it to happen this way, but I'm extremely happy," said Cunha, sporting a shock of fluorescent green and yellow hair perfectly color-coordinated with her Brazilian uniform.
+"I didn't plan it to happen this way, but I'm extremely happy," said Cunha, sporting a shock of fluorescent green and yellow hair perfectly colour coordinated with her Brazilian uniform.
 Athletes not in the water or indoors continued to roast in the brutal Japanese summer.

 More chill were teen Japanese and British skateboarders, who shredded and soared through the preliminaries in a lively Olympic debut of the women's park competition.
 Wednesday was also a day to reflect on the dramatic exit of Simone Biles, considered by many the greatest gymnast ever.
 The American did not rewrite the Olympic record books as planned, but left an indelible mark, changing the narrative of the Games from winning medals to championing athlete mental health and well-being.